Rayaan-khan428/CP317-Project/README.md

 - Also has string Title being the title of the given slide (defualt "temp") *Still needs to be found and set*

 Slide.java Methods:
--Slide(int SlideNum, String Title) -> constructor that sets given values for slide number and title (temp by defualt) -setTitle(String Title) -> sets a title passed as a parameter for a given slide -setSlideNum(int SlideNum) -> sets a slide number passed as a parameter for a given slide -getTitle() -> returns the title of the given slide -getSlideNum() -> returns the slide number of a given slide
+- Slide(int SlideNum, String Title) -> constructor that sets given values for slide number and title (temp by defualt)
+- setTitle(String Title) -> sets a title passed as a parameter for a given slide
+- setSlideNum(int SlideNum) -> sets a slide number passed as a parameter for a given slide
+- getTitle() -> returns the title of the given slide
+- getSlideNum() -> returns the slide number of a given slide